Azure AI Search client library for Python

 Install the package

-Install the Azure Cognitive Search client library for Python with pip:
+Install the Azure AI Search client library for Python with pip:

 pip install azure-search-documents